 EXPERIENCED SKILLFUL LAWYERS TO DEFEND YOU AGAINST SERIOUS CHARGES

-The lawyers at The Law Offices of Joseph D. Bernard P.C. understand the fear, distress, and pressure overwhelming you due to an OUI manslaughter or motor vehicle homicide charge.
+The lawyers at the Bernard Defense Team understand the fear, distress, and pressure overwhelming you due to an OUI manslaughter or motor vehicle homicide charge.
 The assistance of a skilled defense team can be the difference between conviction and lesser charges.
 We examine every aspect of our clients’ cases, including their arrests, field sobriety tests, and breath or blood tests, to create a comprehensive strategy to fight their serious charges.
 We devote a large portion of our practice to defending individuals charged with OUI-related offenses.
 You need to be represented by a legal professional who is knowledgeable in the law and will relentlessly fight for you.
 Do not wait another moment; retain the services of a dedicated OUI attorney immediately.